sanniassin/react-input-mask/README.md

 ### `inputRef` : `function`
 Use `inputRef` instead of `ref` if you need input node to manage focus, selection, etc.

-## Experimental
+## Experimental :fire:
-The following props are considered experimental because they are more prone to issues and are likely to be changed in future.
+The following props are considered experimental because they are more prone to issues and are likely to be changed in the future.
 Use with caution.

 ### `beforeMaskedValueChange` : `function`
 In case you need to implement more complex masking behavior, you can provide `beforeMaskedValueChange` function to change masked value and cursor position before it will be applied to the input. `beforeMaskedValueChange` receives following arguments: